WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-02-build-docker-azure-devops-ci-pipeline.md

 author: Wolfgang Ofner
 layout: post
 categories: [DevOps, Docker]
-tags: [Azure Devops, CI, DevOps, Docker, Docker Hub]
+tags: [Azure DevOps, CI, DevOps, Docker, Docker Hub]
 ---
 <a href="/run-the-ci-pipeline-during-pull-request/" target="_blank" rel="noopener noreferrer">In my last post</a>, I showed how to build a .NET Core Microservice with an Azure DevOps CI pipeline.
 Today, I want to build these microservices in an other Azure DevOps CI pipeline and push the images to Docker Hub.